nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file Expected: Shows the overview GUI with a set of sample transactions loaded in.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.
       Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+3. _{ more test cases …​ }_

 ### Deleting a person

-1. Deleting a person while all persons are being shown
+1. Deleting a person

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: View the staff list using the `view s` command.

-   1. Test case: `delstaff 1`<br>
+   2. Test case: `delstaff 1`
-      Expected: First contact is deleted from the list.
+      Expected: Staff with id 1 is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   3. Test case: `delstaff 100`
-      Expected: No person is deleted.
+      Expected: No staff is deleted.
 Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   4. Other incorrect delete commands to try: `delete`, `delete x` (where x is not associated with any staff id)
       Expected: Similar to previous.

-1. _{ more test cases …​ }_
+2. _{ more test cases …​ }_

 ### Saving data

 1. Dealing with missing/corrupted data files
    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+2. _{ more test cases …​ }_